GaloisInc/saw-training/HMAC.rst

 specification.
 This can range in difficulty from simply updating memory layouts to changing what the specification actually asserts about the program.
-For the HMAC updates, the necessary changes are closer to the former rather than latter, since the implementation change was the addition of a data field.
+For the HMAC updates, the necessary changes are closer to the former rather than the latter, since the implementation change was the addition of a data field rather than overall changes to the control flow.

 A reliable strategy for updating ``HMAC_old.saw`` to account for ``outer_just_key`` is a simple search for the names of other fields already